mubaidr/vuelidate-summary/README.md

 ```

 ## Is this complete?
 Nope.
-This script only generates messages for fields, validation groups are not supported (duplicate messages will apear if validation messages are used).
+This script only generates messages for fields, validation groups are not supported (duplicate messages will apear if validation groups are used).